Asher-Ul-Haque/Just_Forge_2D/README.md

 # Acknowledgements

-I didnt learn how to make a game engine overnight and certainly did not figure everything out myself.
+I didn't learn how to make a game engine overnight and certainly did not figure everything out myself.
 Here are some people and resources that helped me a lot:-

 - [The Cherno](https://github.com/TheCherno)
 - [Griffpath](https://www.youtube.com/user/griffpatch)